What are Micro-Frontends, and why is everyone talking about them (again)?

 Why Micro-Frontends?

-The joint work of single teams on the code base of a web application, is becoming less and less practicable — above a certain size, software becomes too complex and is therefore hard to overview.
+The joint work of single teams on the code base of a web application is becoming less and less practicable — above a certain size, software becomes too complex and is, therefore, challenging to overview.
 Changes need long-term planning, and implementation workflows frequently need to be paused.
 In a scenario like this, where the entire system must be able to accept a change, errors occur more quickly during implementation, other updates and various use cases.

-Development teams therefore like to use the so-called Microservice architecture:
+Development teams like to use the so-called Microservice architecture:

-Micro-Frontends are user interfaces that are made up of individual, isolated components.
+Micro-frontends are user interfaces that are made up of individual, isolated components.
 They can be developed, implemented, maintained and changed independently of each other, enhancing client-side frontend development.
-The special feature here is that both backend and frontend are modular.
+The unique feature here is that both the backend and frontend are modular.

 Microservices follow a similar approach to Micro-Frontends:

 The idea behind Microservices is to break down a large task into various subtasks and process them individually.
-In this modularisation, the domains are divided into individual, independent systems that are connected by interfaces.
-A non-modularised system is a monolith.
+In this modularization, the domains are divided into individual, independent systems that are connected by interfaces.
+A non-modularized system is a monolith.

 Micro-Frontend vs. Microservices

-Microservices are an approach that is used in the backend of a web application.
-In 2016 for the first time, a similar approach was set up for the frontend, to enable the use and advantages of separate systems.
-Today, it is impossible to imagine frontends of complex applications without such an architecture, which combines both server-side and client-side components.
+Microservices are an approach used in a web application's backend.
+In 2016, for the first time, a similar approach was set up for the frontend to enable the use and advantages of separate systems.
+Today, it is impossible to imagine frontends of complex applications without such an architecture combining server-side and client-side components.

 Each module of the Micro-Frontend architecture is managed holistically by a cross-functional team, from the database to the user interface.

-For an online shop, for example, it makes sense to form independent teams for modules such as Inspire, Product, Search and Check-out.
+For an online shop, for example, forming independent teams for modules such as Inspire, Product, Search, and Check-out makes sense.

 However, the idea is not new.
-It has a lot in common with the concept of ‘self-contained systems’.
+It has much in common with the concept of ‘self-contained systems’.
 In the past, such approaches went by the name of Front-End Integration for Verticalized Systems.
 Micro-Frontends has finally established itself as a somewhat less cumbersome term for this.

 Benefits of Micro-Frontends

-• Easy customisation: unlike a monolith, the individual Micro-Frontends can be changed independently of each other.
+• Easy customization: unlike a monolith, the individual Micro-Frontends can be changed independently.

-• Robustness: if an error occurs within one module, it is very likely that other modules will not be affected.
+• Robustness: If an error occurs within one module, other modules will likely not be affected.
 Since they function independently of each other, it is possible to repair the faulty module or offer a short-term alternative.

 • Simplicity: the complexity of a small module is significantly less than that of a monolith, which comprises the entire functional scope of an application.
-Developers can thus have a better overview of the individual modules, than would be possible within a large, coherent construct.
+Developers can thus have a better overview of the individual modules than possible within a large, coherent construct.

 • Develop and update: individual user interface components independently, thanks to well-defined APIs, routing, HTML, and client-side web app development, which can lead to faster development cycles and greater flexibility in adapting to changing requirements, all of which will enhance the user experience.